benmvp/benmvp.com/_posts/2015-12-20-new-collections.md

 });
 ```

 The third parameter passed to the function by `Map.prototype.forEach()` (`map` in the above example) is a reference back to the map object.
 In the case of the [arrow function](/learning-es6-arrow-functions/) we used above, it wouldn't be necessary because `allStartVotes` is still in scope.
-But if we were instead passing a named function, having that third map reference parameter could come in useful.
+But if we were instead passing a named function, having that third map reference parameter could come in handy.

 Although `Map` does have `forEach`, it doesn't have `filter` or `map`.
 You will first have to convert the `Map` object to an array of `[key, value]` pairs (using the spread operator like `[...allStarVotes]`), do the `filter`/`map` operation, and then construct a new `Map` object from the result.
 Hopefully this functionality will be added in the future.